Australian Citizenship Test Pass Rate & Statistics (2026)

 - Relied on outdated study materials from before the 2020 changes

 If you study the official guide, practise with questions that reflect the current format (including the mandatory values section), and take mock exams before your test date, you are giving yourself a strong chance of passing.
+It is also worth sitting the official Department of Home Affairs practice test so the real interface is familiar.

 Which Section Causes the Most Failures?